 Well, my friends, if you can you persuade a person you’ve never met to pay a few grand plus for something that doesn’t exist, armed with nothing more than an empty wallet, wordplay, some imagination, bare-faced bullshit and a telephone, then you are worth something to me.
 So sit yourselves down and make yourselves comfortable.
 This’ll only take about an hour.
 My name is Bob Page but I want you to call me Uncle Bob.
 And today, Uncle Bob and his little chums are going to show you every sneaky, underhand trick in the space jockey’s book.
 Think you’ve seen it all in ’The Office’?
 My friends, you ain’t seen nothing yet.
 So leave your pride at the door and prepare to be pitched!" . . . . .
 "Featuring blistering sound bites from Nirvana, The Stone Roses, Happy Mondays, Killing Joke and EMF, this one-man show tears the industry wide open in a study of the free market at its best . . . and worst.
 This is not for the faint-hearted.
 It is black, bitingly funny, breath-taking and provocative.
 Keep your wits about you, stay focussed, the journey is littered with quality writing and you will not be disappointed.
 Tony Stowers has done for the morality of aggressive advertising what Wilfred Owen did for WWI!" - Derek Brown, Freelance Theatre Reviewer, Tyne & Wear

 A Horse With No Name - Baghdad, Iraq, the spring of 2003.
 The Battle of Baghdad rages.
 One retired Iraqi soldier - Ali- and and one active American soldier - Rick , are trapped by rubble in a secret basement bar.
-Rick and Ali somehow make it through the two acts without killing each other but getting to know each other instead, finally ending up on the roof where they play a real-time friendly game of Classic Pool – not a staged one – a genuine game played during each performance with two alternate endings.
+Rick and Ali somehow make it through the two acts without killing each other but getting to know each other instead, finally ending up on the roof where they play a real-time game of Classic pool - not a staged game - which, depending on who wins the game - offers alternate endings to the play.

 . . .